ashleyvsch/ashleyvsch.github.io/resources/galaxy-tutorial.md

 To actually count the number of reads per annotated gene, we have to confirm the strandedness of our samples.
 To do this we will use Infer Experiment, which is a tool in the quality control RSeQC toolbox.

-In the tool search bar, search "convert GTF" and select "Convert GTF to BED 12"
+In the tool search bar, search "convert GTF" and select `Convert GTF to BED 12`

 > **<i class="fas fa-wrench"></i> Convert GTF to BED12** with the following parameters:
 > - GTF File to convert: danRer11.ncbiRefSeq.gtf.gz